List Columns

 select: concat(first_name, ' ', last_name)

-The relation property allows you to display related columns, you can provide a relationship option.
-The value of this option has to be the name of the Active Record relationship on your model.
+The relation property allows you to display related columns as part of the database query, allowing for searching and sorting of that column.
+The relation is set to the name of the model relationship.
 In the next example the name value will be translated to the name attribute found in the related model (eg: $model->name).

 group_name: